From ancient Greece to Silicon Valley, we look at the maps that changed our worldview

 4. Fra Mauro map of the world, Circa 1450

-This guy’s not Greek!
-He’s an Italian monk and a bit of a hippie.
+This guy’s an Italian monk and a bit of a hippie.
 His map is considered “the greatest memorial of medieval cartography” which is pretty special considering he drew it upside down.
 Far out, man.

 Despite the inversion, the map is exceptionally accurate compared with its predecessors.
 It includes detailed representations of largely unmapped areas of India, Africa, China and Japan.